tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   ![Tone Analyzer instance sample](Images/show_tone_analyzer_credentials.png)

-* Students will find their credentials under the section titled Step 1: Using the general-purpose endpoint via the POST request method.
+* Students will find their credentials under the section titled, Step 1: Using the general-purpose endpoint via the POST request method.

 * Students will see the API key and the instance URL as it's shown below.
 The URL can differ from the image, but it ends with `/api`.

   ![Tone Analyser credentials](Images/get_tone_analyzer_key.png)

-Ask students to create two environment variables, one for the API key and the other for the URL.
+Ask students to create two environment variables; one for the API key, and the other for the URL.
 Open the [unsolved Jupyter notebook](Activities/07-Ins_Tone_Analysis/Solved/tone_analysis.ipynb) and switch to the code demo, highlighting the following:

 * The IBM Watson Python library needs to be installed using `pip` as follows.
-This demo runs using version 3.
+This demo runs using Version 3.

   ```bash
   pip install --upgrade "ibm-watson>=3.0.3"
   ```

-* To use the Tone Analyzer service the following libraries should be imported.
+* To use the Tone Analyzer service, the following libraries should be imported.

   ```python
   from ibm_watson import ToneAnalyzerV3